इस व्यंजन को हिन्दी में पढ़ें

 - Now put about 1 table spoon full of khoya mixture in the center of the circle and bring the sides together to seal .
 Press the sides well to seal the edges.

-- You can make some designs manually or roll a ghujiya spoon or use gujhiya mold to give the corners a design.
+- You can make some designs manually or roll a ghujiya spoon or use gujhiya mold to give the sides a design.
 I have done it with thumb and finger.
+You can also use pasta maker mold to give gujhiya a nice clean shape.

 - Repeat the process with all the balls.
 Cover a damp cloth on the rolled and ready gujhiyas so that they do not dry up.